 The Island marble is a rare butterfly, believed to be restricted to two San Juan Islands.
-In 2020, this species became federally and state listed as endangered.
-Thought to be extinct since 1908, the butterfly was re-discovered by biologists during a prairie survey in San Juan Island National Historical Park in 1998, and a few years later on Lopez Island.
-However, it has not been seen on Lopez Island since 2006.
+In 2020, this species became federally listed as endangered.
+Thought to be extinct since 1908, the butterfly was re-discovered by biologists during a prairie survey in San Juan Island National Historical Park in 1998.
+It was also found a few years later on Lopez Island but has not been seen since 2006.
 The entire population exists on the south end of San Juan Island.

-The Island marble inhabits open grasslands, disturbed sites, and herbaceous or sparsely vegetated habitats such as native prairie, pastures, sand dunes, gravel pits, and marine beaches where their annual host plants persist.
+The island marble inhabits open grasslands, disturbed sites, and herbaceous or sparsely vegetated habitats such as native prairie, pastures, sand dunes, gravel pits, and marine beaches where their annual host plants grow.

 Did you know?

-- After emerging from its chrysalis stage, adult Island marble females mate, lay their eggs on specific mustard species flowers (host plants), and then die.
+- After emerging from its chrysalis stage, adult females will mate, lay their eggs on mustard species flowers (host plants), and then die.

-- This species spends about 300 days of its annual life cycle (July to April) as a pupa (chrysalis) undergoing metamorphosis to eventually emerge as a butterfly.
+- This species spends about 300 days of its year-long life cycle as a chrysalis waiting for the right environmental cues to undergo metamorphosis and emerge as a butterfly.